My daughter Nicole (l), Tariji P. Henson, yours truly & my sister Blanche (r).

 Since moving to the Nashville market in the mid-1980's she has served as a news anchor & talk show host for WLACAM-1510 Radio, and at 92Q Cumulus Media, as well as a weekend associate producer at WSMV TV, and writer and photographer for several newspaper groups.

 She has served on and chaired numerous local, national & international boards, volunteered with dozens of organizations over her media career and has a long history of being a community advocate.
-She is currently an executive board member of the TN.
-Radio Hall of Fame, serves as a commissioner with the Metro Human Rights Commission and is a member of the Nashville Chapter of National Association of Black Journalists (NABJ).
+Sharon is currently a board member of Students Taking at Right Stand S.T.A.N.D., Very Special Arts (VSA) and a Music Makes Us a member of the TN.
+Radio Hall of Fame and the National Association of Black Journalists.
+(NABJ).

 Sharon has three-grown children, eight-grandchildren and two great grandchildren.